-CNN’s Chief Analyst Rips Into William Barr: ‘Sean Hannity Is The Attorney General’
+CNN’s Chief Legal Analyst Rips Into William Barr: ‘Sean Hannity Is The Attorney General’

 — HuffPost (@HuffPost) May 18, 2019

-Jeffrey Toobin, who is the chief legal expert on CNN, said that he was amazed by the “astonishing” interview William Barr gave to Fox News, saying that most of Barr’s talking points have already been expressed by Sean Hannity.
+Meanwhile, Toobin said that he was amazed by the “astonishing” interview William Barr gave to Fox News, saying that most of Barr’s talking points have already been expressed by Sean Hannity.

 “It turns out the attorney general is Sean Hannity and Sean Hannity is the attorney general,” Toobin told CNN’s Wolf Blitzer.